 As you may have heard in the media lately, a newer form of Heroin has arrived to America.
 It’s so bad that it has been known to leave users (even those who kick the habit) often severely disfigured, including: severe scarring, bone damage, amputated limbs, speech impediments, poor motor skills and varying degrees of brain damage for life.
 Known on the street as “krokodil,” but technically known as Desomorphine, it is a homemade concoction mixing over-the-counter codeine-based headache pills and either iodine, gasoline, paint thinner, or alcohol.
 The “high” from Crocodile lasts about ninety minutes.
 This is notably shorter than the “high” one gets from heroin.
 When a person injects this drug into their body via hypodermic needle, Necrosis (the decay of living tissue) can quickly set in.
 It immediately begins to destroy the user’s tissue, turning the skin scaly and green like a crocodile.
 Festering sores, abscesses, and blood poisoning are common as it literally eats away at the victim’s skin.
 Gangrene and amputations are common among addicts while some die within two or three years after continuous, according to the Daily Mail.

 Again, we at Rapid Detect INC cannot stress how dangerous this or any other drug is.
 That’s why it’s very important to perform random drug checks.
 If someone has a problem and is covering up the usage of drugs in their daily routine, this could be the start of their “Wake-Up Call”.
 If you notice an employee or family member with marks on their body that seems similar to what is described above along with mood swings and change in behavior, we suggest you have them tested as soon as possible.
 We recommend using the iScreen Opiates Test because it’s a simple dip and read procedure that allows you to get the results within minutes.
 You may also use the iCassette Drug Screen Single Drug Test Pipette that is both FDA Approved and CLIA Waived giving the results within minutes with a 99% Accuracy rate.
-For more information about these or any of our products on our website at www.rapiddetect.com , call (888) 404-0020 to speak with one of our friendly knowledgeable sales consultants weekdays 8am to 4pm CDT or email firstname.lastname@example.org .
+For more information about these or any of our products on our website, call (888) 404-0020 to speak with one of our friendly knowledgeable sales consultants weekdays 8am to 4pm CDT or drop an email in our inbox.